mustafalail/TPV-Tool/README.md

 1. The USE specification format saved in .use files.
 2. The standard UML format saved in .uml files.

-To chose a class diagram, click *Select* (TPV Main Window, 1), which opens the following window.
+To choose a class diagram, click *Select* (TPV Main Window, 1), which opens the following window.
 Then, select the file containing the class diagram that will be analyzed and press *Open*.

 <p align="center">
 <img width="556" alt="Chooseuml" src="https://user-images.githubusercontent.com/107441403/203628591-c24e0259-759b-4e04-9128-d20059d5aa30.png">